Frequently Asked Questions

 We supply almost all kinds of barcode that are used.
 These range from UPC-A or EAN-13 retail barcodes to QR Codes (2D Barcodes used largely for advertising purposes).
 We also supply ISBN Book Barcodes and ISSN Magazine barcodes.
 Our retail barcodes are from the same original system as GS1 numbers (the barcode system).
 Therefore, they work in exactly the same way, however, now that they are outside of GS1’s control, they can be sold without the need for joining fees and annual licence fees.

 In general, yes, if you have a retail product you will require a barcode.
 This is not a legal requirement anywhere, however most retailers require that you have a barcode for them to consider stocking your product.
 This is because of the amount of time barcodes save as well as making the checkout process more accurate (i.e. removing room for human error).
 If you only stock your product in your own store, then it is up to you as to whether you want to barcode them or not.
-In this case you could theoretically make up the barcode numbers and use these made up numbers for your own internal system.

 Both of these barcode types are reasonably similar. – Both are used for retail purposes and are designed for international use.
 There are a couple of main differences however; 1 – UPC-A Barcodes have 12 digits whereas EAN-13 Barcodes have 13 digits.
 2 – UPC-A Barcodes are used almost exclusively in the USA (although can technically be used elsewhere as mentioned previously).
 EAN-13 Barcodes are used primarily outside of the USA (although can generally be used in the USA as well).
 So, as a general rule – if you product is selling internationally, use an EAN-13 barcode.
 If it is selling exclusively in the USA, use a UPC-A Barcode.

-In some cases it is possible to have the same barcode on different product variations (i.e. different colours).
+In some cases it is possible to have the same barcode on different product variations (i.e. different colo).
 This depends on the store, as many stores use barcodes both for establishing price and reordering information (in which case you would need different barcodes).
 Some stores however only use barcodes for establishing the price at the checkout.
 In this case you may be able to use the same barcode on different product variations (as long as the price doesn’t change).